Keep the Strong Threshers Coming; Says Madam Salamatu Alhassan

 Two farmers threshing soya with sticks

 SAYeTECH specializes in the manufacturing of smart post-harvest machinery such as multi-crop threshers, cereal dryers, multi-grain cleaners, cocoa pod breakers and more, all powered by IoT devices for telematics and digital connectivity.
 This presents a huge turn-around for the agricultural landscape in Africa, when companies such as SAYeTECH are backed to scale these solutions to save millions of farmers billions of profits and better quality of life.
 This will also lead to a more sustainable and profitable agricultural sector across Africa.
-With the right partnerships and continuous innovation, we also We envision an iot-backed approach to mechanized farming with enhanced functionality, remoting monitoring and limitless opportunities for owners and supply-chain stakeholders.
+With the right partnerships and continuous innovation, we also envision an iot-backed approach to mechanized farming with enhanced functionality, remoting monitoring and limitless opportunities for owners and supply-chain stakeholders.

 Join us to make this adventure a success.
 For any kind of enquiry, reach out to us at admin@sayetech.io.